zhengxiaoyao0716/flask-docker/ReadMe.md

 ##### First, add your "Dockerfile":
 ```
 FROM zhengxiaoyao0716/flask
+FROM zhengxiaoyao0716/flask:supervisor  # without supervisor

 MAINTAINER ${your name}

 EXPOSE  port1 port2 ...

+# (optional)(if used without supervisor tag.)
+ENTRYPOINT Your app startup command.
+CMD Your app startup command.(cannot be replaced with 'docker run command')
 ```
 ##### Now, you can build your webapp image:
 ```